Smart Contracts are known to be the base of the blockchain platform for performing different operations.

 Currently, there are plenty of platforms providing the usage of smart contracts, but nothing can overtake Ethereum.

-Now, let us understand a bit about the working and functioning of smart contracts.
+Now, let us understand a bit about the working and functioning of these contracts.

 How do Smart Contracts work?